Easy Homemade Stainless Steel Cleaner With Vinegar

 Although vinegar is a great all-natural cleaner, and perfect for cleaning stainless steel the eco-friendly way, there are a few safety considerations you need to make.

-Firstly, do not use this stainless steel cleaner on granite, quartz, marble, natural stone, or similar.
+Secondly, do not use this homemade cleaner on granite, quartz, marble, natural stone, or similar.
 Vinegar is acidic and can damage these types of worktops.
 If you do have a stainless steel hob, for example, and these types of worktops, I would spray your cotton cloth and then wipe carefully to avoid touching your worktop, rather than spraying your hob.

 See my full guide to everything you need to know about cleaning with white vinegar for the full rundown.